Feed readers

 I have been told to do this through Twitter or Facebook, but… no. Those are systems designed to waste time with stupid distractions in order to benefit someone else.
 Facebook is informative in the same way that thumb sucking is nourishing.
 Telling me to use someone’s social website to gain information is like telling me to play poker machines to fix my financial troubles.
 Stop that.

-Contrarily, I would like to find ways to summarise and condense information to save time for myself.
+Contrarily, I would like to find ways to summarize and condense information to save time for myself.
 That is what feeds were designed for.
 New to this game?
 You know what podcasts are?
 Podcasts are a type of feed.
 An audio feed.
-If I care about news articles and tumblr posts and whatever, not just audio, then I can still use feeds, albeit feeds of text instead of feeds of audio.
+If I care about news articles and Tumblr posts and whatever, not just audio, then I can still use feeds, albeit feeds of text instead of feeds of audio.
 Any website can have a feed.
 Many do.

 Remember when we thought the web would be a useful tool for researching and learning, and that automated research assistants would trawl the web for us?
 RSS Feeds were often discussed as a piece of that machine: Little updates dripped from the web, to be sliced, diced, prioritised and analysed by our software to keep us aware of… whatever.